SchwabeDE/ros-maze/README.md

 ## Functional Principle

-This section describes the internal algorithms used in this project.
+This section describes the internal algorithms used in this project for controlling the robot.

 ### Search and Approach Wall